zemark-prog/Crosses/README.md

 * Telegraf

 ## How to use it
 You need to add this bot to the group.
-Then write /start_game n where n is optional parametr of the board side(default value of n is 4).After creating people would be able to join the game by clicking the button 'Join!'.
-When there would be 2 or players the button 'Start' will appear.
+Then write /start_game n where n is optional parameter of the board side(default value of n is 4).After creating people would be able to join the game by clicking the button 'Join!'.
+When there would be 2 or more players the button 'Start' will appear.
 Only players who joined the game are able to start it.
 It could be many games at the same chat simultaneously.
+The person whose turn is first is choosen randomly.

 ## Rules
 The players play the game on a board consisting of n columns by n